vivits/chineseReader/README.md

 ## Demo

 1. Open the app.
 On the first open, it needs to load the dictionary data into memory.
 This takes a few seconds.
    <img src="./demo/loadingscreen.gif" width="250">

 2. Select the photo, either by upload or camera.
    <img src="./demo/selectphoto.gif" width="250">

-3. Tap on a block of text to see the characters and their pinyin/jyutping
+3. Tap on a block of text to see the characters and their pinyin/jyutping.
    <img src="./demo/blockselect.gif" width="250">

-4. Toggle between pinyin and jyutping
+4. Toggle between pinyin and jyutping.
    <img src="./demo/toggle.gif" width="250">

-5. Tap on a word to see its English definition
+5. Tap on a word to see its English definition.
    <img src="./demo/dictionary.gif" width="250">

-6. Tap on the right or left side of the BottomSheetScrollView to move up or down blocks
+6. Tap on the right or left side of the BottomSheetScrollView to move up or down blocks.
    <img src="./demo/blockswitch.gif" width="250">

 7. Tap the back button to close the BottomSheetScrollView and select another image to read.
    <img src="./demo/exit.gif" width="250">
-8.

 ## Tech Stack

-This project utilizes the following technologies and libraries:
+This project utilizes the following technologies and libraries.
+See full dependencies in [package.json](./package.json)

 ### Core
 - **React Native** - Cross-platform mobile app framework